David M. Israelite is President and CEO of the National Music Publishers’ Association (NMPA), a position he has held since February 2005.

-From 2001 through early 2005 Israelite served as Deputy Chief of Staff and Counselor to the Attorney General of the United States.
-In this capacity he helped manage the United States Department of Justice’s 112,000 employees and $22 billion annual budget.
+Prior to joining NMPA, Israelite served as Deputy Chief of Staff and Counselor to Attorney General John Ashcroft.
 In addition to his general management responsibilities, Israelite served as the Attorney General’s personal advisor on all legal, strategic and public affairs issues.
 In March of 2004, the Attorney General appointed Israelite Chairman of the Department’s Task Force on Intellectual Property.
-As Chairman Israelite lead a team of high-ranking officials in examining all aspects of how the Department of Justice handled intellectual property issues and implemented proposals developed by the Task Force.
+As Chairman, he led a team of high-ranking officials in examining all aspects of how the Department of Justice handled intellectual property issues and implemented proposals developed by the Task Force.

 From 1994 through 1997, Israelite practiced law in the Commercial Litigation Department at the firm of Bryan Cave, LLP in Kansas City, Missouri.
 Israelite earned his Juris Doctor from the University of Missouri in 1994 and received a B.A. in a double major of Political Science and Communications from William Jewell College in 1990.
 While in college, Israelite was named Top Speaker by the National Cross Examination Debate Association, recognizing him as the nation’s top collegiate debater.